dr-jam/ObserverExercise/README.md

 ### Scene and Game Objects in the Hierarchy

-This project constists of a single scene call `PikminiPlayground`.
+This project constists of a single scene call `PikminiPlayground` that is located in the Assets/Scenes directory.
 The following are descriptions of the game objects in the scene that you will be interacting with for this exercise:

-**ScriptHome** is an empty `GameObject` container for select scripts.
+* **ScriptHome** is an empty `GameObject` container for select scripts.
-**Canvas** holds the user interface elements used to select shapes, colors, and send commands to the Pikminis.
+* **Canvas** holds the user interface elements used to select shapes, colors, and send commands to the Pikminis.
-**Cirlce Destination, Cube Desination, and Cylinder Destination** are the locations that the Pikiminis can be sent to.
+* **Cirlce Destination, Cube Desination, and Cylinder Destination** are the locations that the Pikiminis can be sent to.
-**Spawn** serves as the initial spawn point for the Pikminis and is where the `GenerateMinis.cs` script resides.
+* **Spawn** serves as the initial spawn point for the Pikminis and is where the `GenerateMinis.cs` script resides.

+### Assets and Scripts

+**Prefabs/AniMini** is the prefab that will used to instantiate Pikminis.
+There is an alternate meeple-themed prefab named **Mini** that you can explore as well.

+The following are the scripts involved in this project:

 ## Stage 1: Watcher Pattern
 In this stage, you will be creating a script that will watch the ColorBind script.